openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 Primitive classes are implicitly adjusted by the JVM, as necessary, to implement the interface `PrimitiveObject`.
 They or their supers may explicitly declare `PrimitiveObject` as a super, in which case the JVM does not insert the extra super.
-(Inserted supers are visible to reflection.)
 They may not directly or indirectly implement the interface `IdentityObject`.

 Also, abstract classes that fail to be primitive superclass candidates (perhaps